 PTO- The PTO at BES is very active and involved in helping BES continue to stay the wonderful school it is.
 Parents put on several money making events throughout the year where all proceeds benefit the school.
 They also help with holiday events such as Christmas and Halloween parties, Book Fairs, Field Day, and Teacher Appreciation Week.
-The PTO meets every few months to coordinate events (dates are in the Up Coming Events paper).
+The PTO holds meetings to coordinate events.